+Sub-Part A:

+- General explanation of THB identification. - Description of the existing tools, mechanisms, and indicators for early first-level identification of THB developed by regional and international organisations and/or in international law.

+Sub-Part B:

-- o Sub-Part A: - General explanation on THB identification. - Description of the existing tools, mechanisms, and indicators for early first-level identification of THB developed by regional and international organisations and/or in the international law. - Sub-Part B: - General explanation on CSA/E identification, presenting the definitions of child sexual abuse and child sexual exploitation. - Description of the existing tools, mechanisms, and indicators for early identification of CSA/E developed by regional and international organisations and/or in the international law.
+- General explanation of CSA/E identification, presenting the definitions of child sexual abuse and child sexual exploitation. - Description of the existing tools, mechanisms, and indicators for early identification of CSA/E developed by regional and international organisations and/or in international law. - Part II: Country- and sector-specific indicators of THB and CSA/E.